pestyld/SAS-Viya-Programming/README.md

 # CASL Code Snippets and Blog Post Scripts

 ## CASL Code Snippets
-Includes a variety SAS Viya CASL code snippets process data in the CAS server.
+This repo includes a variety CASL code snippets process data in the CAS server in SAS Viya.
 The CAS server is distributed server that uses multiple machines to perform massively parallel processing (MPP).

-For more information visit the [SAS Viya documentation](https://go.documentation.sas.com/doc/en/pgmsascdc/v_032/casfun/titlepage.htm).
+For more information visit the [SAS Viya Documentation](https://go.documentation.sas.com/doc/en/pgmsascdc/v_032/casfun/titlepage.htm).

 ## SAS-Viya-Blogs